 Do you spend time with your friends?
 Do you even have any friends?
-That may sound blunt, but in running a social group for women I’ve noticed that there are a whole bunch of you out there that only spend time with your significant other and/or family, and don’t spend any time just hanging out with friends.
+That may sound blunt, but I’ve noticed, while running a social group for women, there are a whole bunch of you that only spend time with your significant other and/or family, and don’t spend any time just hanging out with friends.

-When I moved to Fort Worth, three years ago, I didn’t know anyone other than the people at work.
+When I moved to Fort Worth, I didn’t know anyone other than the people at work.
 And initially, I did what I think most other single people would do in my situation, I turned to online dating.

-About two weeks into this latest round with online dating, it dawned on me that what I really needed was not a date, I needed FRIENDS!!
+About two weeks into this it dawned on me that what I really needed was not a date, I needed FRIENDS!!